 Such inaccurate and misleading reporting causes serious reputational and financial harm according to the Class Action Complaint.

 Wrongfully convicted and actually innocent people deserve much better treatment than Montanez received from Checkr, and preventing individuals who have been exonerated from reentering the workforce and normal life is especially egregious.
-If you have lost a job, housing, or credit due to incorrect information on your background check, now or call us at 1-877-735-8600.
+If you have lost a job, housing, or credit due to incorrect information on your background check, get a free case review now or call us at 1-877-735-8600.